Most Games for Glenelg (1921 to 2022)

 Summary

 An outstanding knock-ruckrnan who palmed the ball accurately to his rovers all day.
-According to coach Johnny Taylor he played to his standard every week - week-in, week-out - you could rely on him to give it his best.
-Could be a matchwinner as he showed by kicking a goal on the bell to give the Bays a win against Norwood in 1949.
+According to coach Johnny Taylor he played to his standard every week and week-in, week-out you could rely on him to give it his best.
+He was also cool under pressure, as he showed by kicking a goal on the bell to give the Bays a four-point win against Norwood in 1949.

 Chris Hunt